cnnrbrn/noroff-programming-foundations-content/ca.md

 ### Question 7

-Select the button with the class `page`.
+Select the button with the class `price`.

 When the button is clicked, loop through the array below, add all the prices and assign the total to be the innerHTML value of the element with the id `total`.